RynTurtle/Snappingbot-Commands/README.md

 +roll - (maximum number) - this will send a random number in chat from 1 to the maximum number specified

++ov - tells you how many offline viewers are in the chat

 Info
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 IF YOU HAVE ANY SUGGESTIONS/IDEAS TYPE +suggest (suggestion) in any chat that has snappingbot - this will write  your username and suggestion onto a file which i will check regularly :)